 Smart contracts often rely on services known as “oracles” to provide trustable data.
 Project Alvarium extends the functionality of a first-party oracle with the added functionality of a confidence score, to create an industrial oracle.
 Data feeds from these oracles may be used alone or in combination, to feed smart contract applications, driving the next generation of trustable decentralized applications.
 The oracle providers can be paid for the data feeds using the feeless IOTA protocol.

-The IOTA Foundation, Dell, and Intel will demonstrate Project Alvarium, a simulated Data Confidence Fabric, on a public webinar, followed by a question and answer (Q&A) session on February, 24th at 11:00am est.
+The IOTA Foundation, Dell, and Intel will demonstrate Project Alvarium, a simulated Data Confidence Fabric, in a public webinar, followed by a question and answer (Q&A) session on February, 24th at 11:00am est.

 For more information on testing and technical details on Project Alvarium, please join us for the Q&A session.
-Put your questions to the Q&A session here!
+Send your questions to the session here!